 Students’ one-on-one meetings with their academic advisor do not comprise a course, but the Academic Advising Department also offers one-credit group advising courses to selected students.

 AD1100 Group Advising: Executive Functioning

-Credits 1.000 - This seminar provides selected first-semester students with a supportive, structured environment to further develop their executive-function skills.
-They will learn how to set realistic, clear and specific objectives regarding their use of time—as well as prioritize, problem solve and anticipate obstacles.
+Credits 1.000 - This seminar provides selected first-semester students with a supportive, structured environment to further develop their executive function skills.
+They will learn how to set realistic, clear and specific objectives regarding their use of time—as well as how to prioritize, problem solve, and anticipate obstacles.
 They will also practice setting realistic goals and developing their own unique strengths to facilitate strategy acquisition and application.
-Students will collaborate on identifying and using resources for time management, organization and work completion and will meet in small groups and one-on-one with the instructor.
+Students will collaborate on identifying and using resources for time management, organization, and work completion and will meet in small groups and one-on-one with the instructor.